 Formerly a doctor, Ali Abdaal used to create educational content to help med school students ace their exams and supercharge their studies.
 Today, he’s helping people of all kinds boost their productivity by sharing evidence-based strategies, literature, and tools.
 Want to find your passion, build your dream career, or just get more done?
 Ali and his inspiring content have got you covered.

-Altogether, Ali’s revenue streams earned him $4.6 million in 2022.
+Altogether, Ali’s revenue streams earned him around $5.7 million in 2023.
 They include:

 - YouTube AdSense